clerk/clerk-sdk-ruby/README.md

 ## Rack middleware

-The SDK comes with a Rack middleware which sets the Clerk session and user in the Rack environment.
-The keys are: `clerk_session` and `clerk_user` for the session and user respectively.
-If the API responds with an error `clerk_error` will be set.
+The SDK comes with a Rack middleware which lazily loads the Clerk session and user.
+It inserts a `clerk` key in the Rack environment, which is an instance of `Clerk::Proxy`.
+To get the session or the user of the session, you call `session` or `user` respectively.
+In case there is no session, you can retrieve the API error with the `error` getter method.

 ## Rails integration